LaunchCodeEducation/liftoff/docs/_sources/modules/git/git-workflow.rst.txt

    3. Click on the New pull request button for the feature branch.

    .. figure:: figures/create-pr-from-branch.png
-      :alt: List of branches on Github showing New pull request button.
+      :alt: List of branches on GitHub showing New pull request button.

       New pull request button showing for feature branch.